CPL Renewal Training

 If you feel that your original CPL Course did not prepare you adequately, and give you the confidence you need to defend yourself in an ambush, you might want to consider taking our CPL Course.

-If you are confident that your understanding of current law is up to date, but you would like to improve your shooting skills, we can schedule private range time to get you to the next level of Critical Defensive Handgun Skills.
+If you want to review your training yourself and are confident that your understanding of current law is up to date, but you would like to improve your shooting skills, we can schedule private range time to get you to the next level of your Defensive Handgun Skills.

 Renewal Application

-The county clerk (where your permit was last issued) is supposed to mail you a renewal notice (by first-class mail, not less than 3 months or more than 6 months before your expiration date), but … if you forget to renew and are caught carrying your concealed pistol even one day after your permit is expired you can be arrested, your gun taken and charged with a felony.
+Your current county clerk is supposed to mail you a renewal notice (by first-class mail, not less than 3 months or more than 6 months before your expiration date), but … if you forget to renew and are caught carrying your concealed pistol even one day after your permit is expired you can be arrested, your gun taken and charged with a felony.